-Once your download is finished, open up VirtualBox and click “New.”
+- Once your download is finished, open VirtualBox and click “New.”

-Go through the menu and set whatever you’d like for the configuration of the virtual machine.
-I’d recommend at least 4096MB Memory and creating a 75GB virtual disk.
-Don’t worry about it eating up all of your disk space; you can choose “Dynamically allocated” to save disk space.
-The type of disk doesn’t matter too much either, unless you plan to move this VM around from system to system.
+- Go through the menu and set whatever you’d like for the configuration of the virtual machine.
+I’d recommend at least 4096MB memory and creating a 60GB virtual disk.

 Once Windows is installed, you may notice that it’s complaining about inadequate video drivers and that you’re limited to a very small screen.
 To fix all that, you will need to install VirtualBox Guest Additions.

 Installing VirtualBox Guest Additions in Windows

 - With the VM running, click the “Devices” menu item and select “Insert Guest Additions CD Image.”

 - Open the File Explorer and click on “This PC.”
 You should see the icon for the Guest Additions CD Image on the bottom next to “Local Disk (C:).”
 Click on the Guest Additions CD Image icon.

 - Click on “VBoxWindowsAdditions” and “Yes” on the UAC dialogue.